omphilejmatsobe/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This is a readme for the pointers_arrays_strings file.
+This is a readme for the pointers and string file.